sagemath/utmost-website/index.rst

 =======

 The UTMOST project is a CCLI Type 2 grant that promotes open-source software and open-source curriculum in the undergraduate mathematics classroom.
+For more details and the proposal, see the :doc:`About Us <about>` page.

 Freely-available open software, open textbooks, and other open curricular materials can allow teachers everywhere to transform the